Ronald Acuña Jr. Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.53 team ERA ranks 23rd among all league pitching staffs.
+- The Mets' 4.58 team ERA ranks 22nd across all MLB pitching staffs.

-- Mets pitchers combine to give up 81 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- The Mets give up the fifth-most home runs in baseball (83 total, 1.3 per game).

-- Scherzer makes the start for the Mets, his 10th of the season.
-He is 5-2 with a 3.21 ERA and 48 strikeouts through 47 2/3 innings pitched.
+- Verlander (2-3 with a 4.25 ERA and 30 strikeouts in 36 2/3 innings pitched) makes the start for the Mets, his seventh of the season.

-- In his most recent time out on Thursday, the right-hander tossed seven innings against the Philadelphia Phillies, allowing one earned run while surrendering five hits.
+- In his last time out on Friday against the Toronto Blue Jays, the right-hander went six innings, allowing one earned run while surrendering five hits.

-- The 38-year-old has an ERA of 3.21, with 9.1 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .220 batting average against him.
+- In six games this season, the 40-year-old has a 4.25 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.